akhilesh-sivadasan/ALY6110_Module_3/README.md

 ## Files in the Repository

 - `ALY6110_Assignment_3.ipynb`: Jupyter notebook containing the code for the assignment.
-- `boston_housing.csv`: CSV file containing the Boston Housing dataset.
+- `BostonHousing.csv`: CSV file containing the Boston Housing dataset.